satellite-image-deep-learning/techniques/README.md

 # Neural nets in space
 Processing on satellite allows less data to be downlinked.
 E.g. super-resolution image might take 4-8 images to generate, then a single image is downlinked.
 * [Lockheed Martin and USC to Launch Jetson-Based Nanosatellite for Scientific Research Into Orbit - Aug 2020](https://news.developer.nvidia.com/lockheed-martin-usc-jetson-nanosatellite/) - One app that will run on the GPU-accelerated satellite is SuperRes, an AI-based application developed by Lockheed Martin, that can automatically enhance the quality of an image.
-* [Intel to place movidius in orbit to filter images of clouds at source - Oct 2020](https://techcrunch.com/2020/10/20/intel-is-providing-the-smarts-for-the-first-satellite-with-local-ai-processing-on-board/) - Getting rid of these images before they’re even transmitted means that the satellite can actually realize a bandwidth savings of up to 30%,
+* [Intel to place movidius in orbit to filter images of clouds at source - Oct 2020](https://techcrunch.com/2020/10/20/intel-is-providing-the-smarts-for-the-first-satellite-with-local-ai-processing-on-board/) - Getting rid of these images before they’re even transmitted means that the satellite can actually realize a bandwidth savings of up to 30%
+* Whilst not involving neural nets the [PyCubed](https://www.notion.so/PyCubed-4cbfac7e9b684852a2ab2193bd485c4d) project gets a mention here as it is putting python on space hardware such as the [V-R3x](https://www.nasa.gov/ames/v-r3x)

 # About the author
 My background is in optical physics, and I hold a PhD from Cambridge on the topic of [localised surface Plasmons](https://pubs.acs.org/doi/abs/10.1021/nl0710506).
 Since academia I have held a variety of roles, including doing research at [Sharp Labs Europe](https://www.sle.sharp.co.uk/), developing optical systems at [Surrey Satellites](https://www.sstl.co.uk/) (SSTL), and working at an IOT startup.
 It was whilst at SSTL that I started this repository as a personal resource.
 Over time I have steadily gravitated towards data analytics and software engineering with python, and I now work as a senior data scientist at [Satellite Vu](https://www.satellitevu.com/).
 Please feel free to connect with me on Twitter & LinkedIn, and please do let me know if this repository is useful to your work.